data-preservation-programs/singularity/docs/cli-reference/dataset/list-wallet.md

-# [alpha] List all associated wallets with the dataset
+# List all associated wallets with the dataset

 ```
 NAME: